TheSoftwareHouse/state-of-frontend/state-of-frontend-2024/10-website-builders.md

 - Squarespace
 - Webflow
 - Wix
+- Other

-## 9.2.
+## 10.2.
 Which low-code platforms did you used in the last year?

 Format: Multi answer